-Any injury arising out of and in the course of employment must be reported to the administrative head and the Workers' Compensation Division.
+Any injury arising out of and in the course of employment must be reported to the administrative head and Workers' Compensation.
 All necessary medical services for a compensable injury will be delivered by a medical provider designated by the University.
-Full information is available from the Workers' Compensation Division, Office of Human Resources (353-5394).
+Full information is available from Workers' Compensation, Office of Human Resources (517/353-4434).